sting-ioc/sting/docs/dagger.md

   when linting errors are detected.

-* Sting generates errors or (suppressable) warnings when problematic or confusing code constructs are present in the compiled code. i.e. {@api_url: @Injectable::Injectable} should either not specify a constructor or should use package access constructors, annotations from other injection frameworks should not be intermingled with sting code etc.
+* Sting generates errors or (suppressable) warnings when problematic or confusing code constructs are present in the compiled code. i.e. {@link: sting.Injectable @Injectable} should either not specify a constructor or should use package access constructors, annotations from other injection frameworks should not be intermingled with sting code etc.